scala/scala-lang/blog/_posts/2023-01-24-scala-center-2023-roadmap.md

 **We improved the code editing experience in [Scastie](https://scastie.scala-lang.org).** Scastie is the online Scala code editor that is used every day by one thousand developers to share code snippets in the community.
 We have implemented “IDE features” such as autocompletion and showing type information under the mouse pointer.
+Under the hood, we reused some components of Metals.

-**We mentored new contributors to the Scala 3 compiler.** Diving into the compiler is not an easy task.
-The Compiler Academy organizes online pair-programming events to mentor new contributors on the compiler codebase.
+**We mentored new contributors to the Scala 3 compiler.** The Compiler Academy organizes online pair-programming events to mentor new contributors on the compiler codebase.
 You can learn more about the Compiler Academy in [this blog article]({% link blog/_posts/2022-11-02-compiler-academy.md %}).

-**We implemented the building blocks of a new tool to detect incompatibilities between programs.** Guaranteeing the absence of incompatibilities between library dependencies is the cornerstone of a peaceful Scala ecosystem.
+**We implemented the building blocks of a new tool to detect incompatibilities between programs.** Guaranteeing the absence of incompatibilities between library dependencies is the cornerstone of a seamless Scala ecosystem.
 We have implemented a prototype of a new tool to detect incompatibilities between two versions of a program (like [MiMa](https://github.com/lightbend/mima), but based on the TASTy representation of programs instead of JVM bytecode).
 Our work is based on [TASTy Query](https://github.com/scalacenter/tasty-query), which will be the basis of tools to